Friday, December 18, 2009

 Display of Revolutionary War Resources at the library

-Displayed here is a scanned image from the book, Bi-centennial Celebration Commemorating the Two Hundreth Anniversary of the Birth of George Washington.
+- Bi-centennial Celebration Commemorating the Two Hundredth Anniversary of the Birth of George Washington.
 (1932)

 Friday, May 29, 2009